biocore/mmvec/README.md

 ```
 rhapsody mmvec \
-	--otu-file data/otu.biom \
+	--otu-file data/otus.biom \
 	--metabolite-file data/ms.biom \
 	--summary-dir summary \
 	--results-file cv-results.csv \
 	--ranks-file ranks.csv
 ```

-While this is running, you can open up another session and run `tensorboard --logdir .` for diagnosis.
+While this is running, you can open up another session and run `tensorboard --logdir .` for diagnosis, see FAQs below for more details.

+If you investigate the summary folder, you will notice that there are a number of files deposited.

 See the following url for a more complete tutorial with real datasets.